DevExpress/devextreme-documentation/api-reference/_hidden/GridBaseColumn/showEditorAlways.md

 ---

 Column cells can be in display and edit states.
 In display state, a cell value is text.
-In edit state, the cell contains an editor with the value and allows users to edit it.
-To show cell values in editors in edit and display states, set the **showEditorAlways** property to **true**.
+In edit state, the cell contains an editor that allows users to edit the cell value.
+To use editors in both states, set the **showEditorAlways** property to **true**.

-In "cell" or "batch" edit mode, users can edit cells.
-For "row", "form", or "popup" edit modes, the component shows editors but discards the changes.
-In these edit modes, users need to click the "edit" button to edit values.
+If [edit mode]() is *"cell"* or *"batch"*, users can change cell values in display state.
+In *"row"*, *"form"*, or *"popup"* edit modes, the component shows editors but discards the changes.
+In these edit modes, users need to click the Edit button to change cell values.

 [note]